 Small settlements and beach communities are dotted along the coast south of Cape Kidnappers.
 Pourerere was the location of the first sheep run (1849) in Hawke’s Bay and, along with Aramoana and Blackhead, was still farmed in the 2000s.
 Kairākau Beach and Mangakurī Beach are primarily holiday spots, though both have permanent residents.
 Inland farming settlements include Ōmakere and Elsthorpe.

 Herbertville is the southernmost coastal settlement in the region.
-Nearby Cape Turnagain was so named by Captain James Cook in 1769 because he ended his journey down the east coast there and returned north.
+Nearby Cape Turnagain was so named by James Cook in 1769 because he ended his journey down the east coast there and turned back towards the north.

 Te Angiangi Marine Reserve

-Marine reserve, established in 1997 between Blackhead and Aramoana beaches.
-The reserve covers approximately 446 hectares and extends one nautical mile (1.85 kilometres) offshore from the high water mark.
+Marine reserve established in 1997 between Blackhead and Aramoana beaches.
+The reserve covers 446 hectares and extends one nautical mile (1.85 kilometres) offshore from the high-water mark.

-Coastal settlement with a 2006 population of 243.
-Pōrangahau and its river was an important site of Māori settlements.
+Coastal settlement with a 2013 population of 195.
+Pōrangahau and its river was an important site for Māori settlement.
 The first European runholders arrived in the early 1850s and the township was founded by the government in 1860.
 The settlement has a general store, historic church and cemetery, and the well-known Duke of Edinburgh hotel.